3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation: Latent Multi-Modal Diffusion for Molecules

-\textbf{Text Encoder} maps the textual descriptions of molecular graphs into a latent space, that provides input to a conditional generative model of molecular graphs.
-This encoded information becomes instrumental in generating molecules that match a given textual description.
-To inject potentially useful scientific knowledge from the literature into $E_{t}$ we initialize it with Sci-BERT~\cite{beltagy2019scibert}, an encoder-only transformer pretrained on scientific publications.
+\textbf{LLM Encoder} maps the textual descriptions of molecular structures into a latent space that provides input to a conditional generative model of molecular graphs.
+This encoded information is instrumental in generating molecules that match a given textual description.
+To inject potentially useful scientific knowledge from the literature into $E_{t}$ we initialize it with encoder-based LLM, i.e., Sci-BERT~\citep{beltagy2019scibert}, which is pretrained on the text of scientific publications.

 \textbf{Aligning the representation of molecular graphs with that of their textual descriptions} is crucial for establishing a shared representation for effective text-guided molecular graph generation.
-Graph data consists of both node attributes and graph structure, which differs significantly from the sequential and contextual nature of text data.
-We aim to align the molecule representation from the molecule graph encoder $E_g$ with text representation from the text encoder $E_t$ by pretraining.
+Graph data encodes both node attributes and graph structure which differs significantly from the sequential and contextual nature of text data.
+We aim to align the molecular representation from the molecule graph encoder $E_g$ with text representation from the LLM encoder $E_t$ using contrastive learning.
 Consider a molecular graph $\mathcal{G}$ and its textual description $\mathcal{T}$.
 To align these two encoders and ensure a cohesive latent space, we employ the following contrastive learning loss over a batch $\mathcal{B} \in \mathcal{D}$ of large-scale dataset containing molecule-text pairs to pretrain encoders:\begingroup\makeatletter \f@size{9}\check@mathfonts \maketag@@@#1{\hbox{\m@th\normalfont\normalfont#1}}

 \endgroup where $\mathbf{z}_i=E_{g}(\mathcal{G}_{i})$, $\mathbf{c}_i=E_{t}(\mathcal{T}_{i})$ and $\mathbf{c}_j=E_{t}(\mathcal{T}_{j})$ are representations of corresponding molecule graph and texts, respectively. $\cos(\cdot, \cdot)$ denotes cosine similarity and $\tau$ is the temperature hyperparameter.
-The encoders are pretrained on molecule-text (300K) pairs from PubChem collected by ~\citet{liu2023molca} and robust enough to capture a well-aligned molecule-text space, which overcomes the challenges posed by the distribution gap and produce more consistent and high-quality results in cross-modal molecule generation.
+The encoders are pretrained on molecule-text (300K) pairs from PubChem ~\citet{liu2023molca}.
+As we will see, this process yields a well-aligned molecule-text space that can support the generation of diverse and novel molecular structures from their textual descriptions.